flow-io/contributing/README.md

 For those streams not requiring configuration (e.g., streams which round numeric data values), the factory pattern is not necessary.
 You are, however, __strongly encouraged__ to use the factory pattern to ensure consistency across all flow modules.

-One __requirement__ for every stream factory is that the factory prototype must have a `stream()` method.
+One __requirement__ for every stream factory is that the factory must have a `stream()` method.
 This method should return a configured stream.

 ### Setters/Getters

-You are encouraged to use setters/getters with type checking over initial configuration objects.
+You are encouraged to use setters/getters over initial configuration objects.
 Doing so eases on-the-fly configuration adjustments when dynamically creating new streams.

 ``` javascript
 // Do: